chenyangkang/stemflow/docs/A_brief_introduction/A_brief_introduction.md

 1. First, **hurdle in AdaSTEM**: one can use hurdle model in each AdaSTEM (regressor) stixel;
 1. Second, **AdaSTEM in hurdle**: one can use `AdaSTEMClassifier` as the classifier of the hurdle model, and `AdaSTEMRegressor` as the regressor of the hurdle model.

 In the first case, the classifier and regressor "talk" to each other in each separate stixel (hereafter, "hurdle in Ada"); In the second case, the classifiers and regressors form two "unions" separately, and these two unions only "talk" to each other at the final combination, instead of in each stixel (hereafter, "Ada in hurdle").
 In [Johnston (2015)](https://esajournals.onlinelibrary.wiley.com/doi/full/10.1890/14-1826.1) the first method was used.
-See section [[Hurdle in AdaSTEM or AdaSTEM in hurdle?]](https://chenyangkang.github.io/stemflow/Examples/05.Hurdle_in_ada_or_ada_in_hurdle.html) for further comparisons.
+See section "[Hurdle in AdaSTEM or AdaSTEM in hurdle?](https://chenyangkang.github.io/stemflow/Examples/05.Hurdle_in_ada_or_ada_in_hurdle.html)" for further comparisons.

 ## Choosing the gird size
 User can define the size of the stixels (spatial temporal grids) in terms of space and time.
 Larger stixel promotes generalizability but loses precision in fine resolution; Smaller stixel may have better predictability in the exact area but reduced ability of extrapolation for points outside the stixel.
-See section [Optimizing Stixel Size](https://chenyangkang.github.io/stemflow/Examples/07.Optimizing_Stixel_Size.html) for discussion about selection gridding parameters.
+See section [Optimizing Stixel Size](https://chenyangkang.github.io/stemflow/Examples/07.Optimizing_Stixel_Size.html) for discussion about selecting gridding parameters.

 ## A simple demo
 In the demo, we first split the training data using temporal sliding windows with size of 50 day of year (DOY) and step of 20 DOY (`temporal_start = 1`, `temporal_end=366`, `temporal_step=20`, `temporal_bin_interval=50`).
 For each temporal slice, a spatial gridding is applied, where we force the stixel to be split into smaller 1/4 pieces if the edge is larger than 25 units (measured in longitude and latitude, `grid_len_lon_upper_threshold=25`, `grid_len_lat_upper_threshold=25`), and stop splitting to prevent the edge length being chunked below 5 units (`grid_len_lon_lower_threshold=5`, `grid_len_lat_lower_threshold=5`) or containing less than 50 checklists (`points_lower_threshold=50`).
 Model fitting is run using 1 core (`njobs=1`).